Things to do in Scottsdale

 I also enjoyed the On a Human Scale installation.
 It was made up of videos of people singing one note.
 Each note was mapped to a piano in the room.
 Anyone could play the piano and also see their notes/song come to life in the video notes.
 It was an interesting way to immerse yourself in music.

-And, you’ll also get some great Instagram images out of your visit!
+You’ll also get some great Instagram images during your visit!

 Contemporary Art: Scottsdale Museum of Contemporary Art (SMoCA)

-At the time of my visit, the museum had a performance art exhibition which was pretty interesting.
-In addition, I fell in love with a few of the permanent works such as the Knight Rise – a hole in the ceiling of the outdoor garden which makes the sky the work of art.
+At the time of my visit, the museum had a performance art exhibition, which was pretty interesting.
+In addition, I fell in love with a few permanent works, such as the Knight Rise – a hole in the ceiling of the outdoor garden that makes the sky the work of art.
 It was simple, yet it was a way to see the sky in a different perspective.
-In fact, this public art is free to visit at any time, you don’t have to go into the museum to see it.
+In fact, this public art is free to visit at any time; you don’t have to go into the museum to see it.

 I also fell in love with the painting done by a tango dancer with her tango shoes as the paintbrush.
 The painting was interesting, but it was the making of the painting (the creation was filmed and the video plays in the museum) that really grabbed my attention.
 It challenged the idea of what a paintbrush is.